|

 Pontiac Museum was created and is maintained by the Pontiac Historical Society.
-Museum curator, Mayfred Dods.
-Current officers are: Robert Wills, President, Les Grant, Vice-President, Pearl McCleary, Secretary, Peter Haughton, Treasurer. |
+Current officers are: Chris Seifried, President, Lyndal Neelin, Vice-President, Marilee DeLombard, Secretary, Peter Haughton, Treasurer.
+Pearl McCleary, Edith Letts and Lyndal Neelin are curators.

 The Shawville station of the PPJ Railroad, as it appeared in its heyday, as the mainstay of transportation up and down the Valley.
-Click to hear Tom Fishel's ode to the old steam trains; "Chuggin' the Rails".
+Click to hear Tom Fishel's ode to the old steam trains.
 In the early 70's, an Opportunities For Youth project was wrapping up its survey of personal Pontiac histories.
 It became known that the former PPJ Railway station in Shawville was being sold and dismantled. |

 Shawville train station as it appeared in 1972, shortly before being moved.
 The tracks have since been removed, and the railbed is now the PPJ Cyclopark.
 A committee was formed and local funds raised to buy the building, move it to its present location at the southwest corner of the Shawville Fair grounds, and establish a museum to display relics of early Pontiac County life. |